WATER WELL INTERFERENCE - ANALYTICAL ELEMENT GROUNDWATER MODEL

 Figure 2.
 Diagram of drawdown produced by pumping three water wells.

 Figures 1 and 2 are greatly exaggerated relative to domestic water well effects.
 A single domestic water well has a small average pumping rate and usually produces small drawdown in an aquifer, but multiple water well pumping of many closely spaced wells can produce significant drawdown and well interference because the small drawdowns are added to one another.
+In an area where wells are added over time, such as a real estate subdivision, the early wells may not have been constructed to accommodate the decreasing water levels.
+In such cases, pumps may have to be lowered, and wells may have to be deepened or replaced.
+In the worst case, there may not be enough available drawdown for aquifers with adequate water quality to accommodate all of the wells, and some well owners may find themselves without an adequate water supply.
+Such problems may be avoided by practicing good groundwater management, which may involve estimating aquifer safe yield using groundwater models that can simulate the effects of water well interference.

 I have simulated the effect of pumping numerous domestic wells in a subdivision to illustrate such interference.
 The simulation utilized a technique called analytic element modeling that calculates the drawdown caused by each well at a large number of points in the area around the wells.
 It then adds the drawdowns at each point to get total drawdown.
 For a water table aquifer, it subtracts the drawdowns from the original water table elevation to get the pumping water levels, then contours the results.
 The contours are lines of equal elevation of the water table, just as a contour map of the land surface shows the configuration of the topography.
 In cases where the hydrology and geology is complex and/or more realistic modeling is needed, numerical modeling may be used instead of the relatively simple analytic element method